jxxcarlson/blockParser/README.md

 component is given to the parser to conrol edits efficiently, and where the second is a unique identifier for the block.
 `BlockType` depends on the definition of the markup language.
-Below is the type used for a language with source text which looks like this:
+Below we display the type used for a language whose source text looks like this:

 ```text
 | section Intro